-Giving people a reason to act in a certain way can also help your next email marketing campaign.
+Giving people a reason to act in a certain way is one of the best copywriting hacks for your next email marketing campaign.
 Researchers from Harvard University and the City University of New York worked together on a study that showed that the reason to act has much to do with whether someone will take a particular action.
 In the report, 94 percent of people were allowed to cut to the front of a line for a photocopier if they told others waiting in line that they were in a rush.

 Sometimes, the quality of the reason you provide has little bearing on the response you get.
 In the aforementioned study, 93 percent of people were allowed to jump to the front of the line giving the reason, “Because I have to make copies.”

 Turbocharge your marketing message with a “because” statement and the results might surprise you.

 3. The Rule of Reciprocity

 If you do something for others, they are more likely to do something for you.
 Dr. Robert Cialdini wrote a book that referenced a study where waiters who gave patrons a mint received a slightly higher tip.
 Waiters who gave even more (in this case, three mints) received an even greater gratuity.

 Adding value to your audience causes people to feel obligated to you and respond positively when you ask them to buy a product or subscribe to your list.
 Known to many as the “Golden Rule” of content marketing, you should leverage reciprocity during your next campaign by supplying your audience with something valuable (free content, tools or samples) or actionable information that they can use without buying from you.

 A study by Krish Sathian at Emory University proved that your choice of words can affect how your audience responds to your message.
 In the study, people showed more brain activity when they were asked if they had a “rough” day than they showed when asked if they had a “bad” day.